tnewcomb20/meplan.github.io/README.md

 ### Background:

  Students often find it challenging to keep up with daily tasks, including homework, project deadlines, extracurricular, club meetings, and grades.
-The struggle to balance all these responsibilities can result in stress, missed deadlines,and etc.
+The struggle to balance all these responsibilities can result in stress, missed deadlines, and etc.

  Our team is committed to building "Meplan" a user-friendly website to address this issue.
 Our goal with Meplan is to make students' lives easier by helping them manage their responsibilities more effectively.